The Story of Ken-Ton Schools

 Not everyone was in favor of the plan, though.
 Many residents on the eastern side of town, especially those in Kenilworth who were farther away from the schools in Kenmore, advocated for an alternate plan.
 This plan would have created two school districts instead of one, dividing the town in half.
 Some residents in District No. 2 and No. 3 in the western part of the town, which had recently combined for the purposes of constructing a new school building (the Warren G. Harding School), also favored independence.
 But the option to create one district was ultimately approved by the New York State Education Department and initiated for the 1926-27 school year.
 Only District No. 5 in the Brighton area would remain independent until 1938.

-An early principal of Kenmore High School, Frank C. Densberger, would become the very first Superintendent of the consolidated Union Free School District No. 1 and would continue in this role until 1953.
+An early principal of Kenmore High School, Frank C. Densberger, who replaced William Urham, would become the very first Superintendent of the consolidated Union Free School District No. 1 and would continue in this role until 1953.

 Frank C. Densberger, who served as Principal of Kenmore High School and then Superintendent of Schools from 1915 to 1953.
 Denserberger's portrait, along with all those who have served as Superintendent, hangs in the Administration Building at 1500 Colvin Blvd.